 The midterm exams are taken in class — at the regular class time in the usual classroom.

-The final exam is tentatively scheduled for December 16 (Saturday), 2–5 PM, room TBA.
+The final exam is on December 16 (Saturday), 2–5 PM, in room CPE 2.206.
 The final exam is comprehensive and covers the whole course, from the first lecture to the last.

 All the exams are open-books and open-notes.
 You may bring any paper books you like, but mind the limited space on your seat's armrest.
 The electronic books must be on a reader without an interactive web browser.